chadacious/roku-sabr-demo/README.md

 - Main scene bootstraps a branded splash screen and loads a DASH manifest stored under `src/assets/mpds/`.
 - A local manifest proxy (`httpServerTask`) rehosts the manifest at `http://0.0.0.0:7010/manifest/<id>` for the player.
 - Dedicated SABR servers (`ytsabrServerTask`) run on ports 7011 (video) and 7012 (audio) to process adaptive segment requests, decode SABR/UMP payloads, and stream the requested ranges directly from the SABR spool files in `tmp:/`.
+- Streaming taps watch the Roku download temp (`*.tmp`) files in-place, copy the completed bytes to a stable `*-res` path before cancelling the transfer, and immediately serve the requested range without waiting for the full SABR response to finish.
 - End-to-end smoke test (`scripts/e2e-smoke.js`) can deploy to a developer-enabled Roku, follow the logs, and capture screenshots.

 ## Prerequisites